AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

 >[!TAB Web page text generation]

-In the following example, we will leverage the AI assistant to enhance the content of our email invitation for our upcoming event.
+In the following example, we will leverage the AI Assistant for Content Accelerator to enhance the content of our email invitation for our upcoming event.

 1. After creating and configuring your email delivery, click **[!UICONTROL Edit content]**.